myers-dev/NVA_connections/README.md

 at this point traffic should start to flow.
 By looking at the `monitor` of PaloAlto VM we can count the total incoming and outbound flows.
 Its clearly far from 500 000 and stabilized around 170 000 in each direction.
 ![PA](supplementals/img/palo-alto.png).
 Changing the number of pods or cluster nodes or the number of pods has no effect on that number.

 ## Scenario 2.
-VM to VM via Linux Router
+AKS to AKS via Linux Router

 In the previous scenario, the total number of inbound and outbound flows is approximately 32% lower than that of the platform (320000 versus 500000).
 This problem may be related to Palo Alto VM size (D3_v2) or software limitations.
 As per the [specsheet](https://media.paloaltonetworks.com/documents/specsheet-vm-series-specsheet.pdf), VM-300 can handle 250000 sessions.
 ![General Capacities](supplementals/img/pa_specs.png)